,

 Three years later, the Nivenses’ network has grown through their involvement in the program.
 In addition to hosting incoming freshmen gatherings, the couple has helped other parents find ways to get involved while establishing a primary line of communication and engagement with the university.

-“We’ve had the opportunity to get community members here from Hall County to join PLC and get involved in PLC,” Meg said.“It’s been really fun to grow our local base of parents who care and get involved.
+“We’ve had the opportunity to get community members here from Hall County to join and get involved in PLC,” Meg said.“It’s been really fun to grow our local base of parents who care.
 It creates opportunities, and it creates a sense of community — even within our hometown — through the university.”

 In addition to their engagement with PLC, Meg is a proud member of Georgia Women Give, a nationwide group of women committed to philanthropy, community and learning.
 With three words giving the group focus — quickly, significantly and enduringly — these women impact campus life, engage with faculty, staff and students and connect with other “Georgia Women.”